saeedesmaili/content-recommendation/README.md

    - Hackernews new items
    - r/LocalLLaMA and other subreddits
 7. Extract the text, summarize, and generate embeddings for the new content
-8. Find the ones that are close to my interests and add them into an RSS feed
+8. Find the ones that are close to our interests and add them into an RSS feed

 ### Recommendation Methods